MicrosoftDocs/well-architected/well-architected/security/testing.md

 - The *blue* team is the workload team that defends against the attacks.
 They test their ability to detect, respond, and remediate the attacks.
 They validate the defenses that have been implemented to protect workload resources.

 If they're conducted as routine tests, war game exercises can provide ongoing visibility and assurance that your defenses work as designed.
-War game exercises can potentially test across levels within your workload(s).
+War game exercises can potentially test across levels within your workloads.

 A popular choice to simulate realistic attack scenarios is the Microsoft Defender for Office 365 [Attack simulation training](/microsoft-365/security/office-365-security/attack-simulation-training-get-started).

-For more information, see [Insights and reports Attack simulation training](/microsoft-365/security/office-365-security/attack-simulation-training-insights).
+For more information, see [Insights and reports for Attack simulation training](/microsoft-365/security/office-365-security/attack-simulation-training-insights).

 For information about red-team and blue-team setup, see [Microsoft Cloud Red Teaming](https://download.microsoft.com/download/C/1/9/C1990DBA-502F-4C2A-848D-392B93D9B9C3/Microsoft_Enterprise_Cloud_Red_Teaming.pdf).